 Biolite Energy is a leading outdoor gear brand that manufactures and sells products ranging from camp stoves to headlamps to solar panels.
 Through their superior products and generous charity, they’ve fostered an engaged audience that’s as socially-conscious as they are outdoors-obsessed.
 Biolite taps into this audience through their beta testing program.
 They send new products to loyal customers so they can test and review them.

 This initiative provides Biolite with user-generated content, social proof, and a stronger connection with their most valuable customers.
 Win, win, win!

 Establish your brand voice

 Your brand voice should be consistent across all content you produce.
-Whether it’s your About page, Instagram bio, or blog, customers shouldn’t notice a major difference in voice between each (this plays into what is known as the omnichannel experience).
+Whether it’s your About page, Instagram bio, or blog, customers shouldn’t notice a major difference in voice between each.
 Your blog is the channel where you can let your brand voice shine brightest.

 “We try to be as human as possible,” says the brand’s marketing coordinator, Ben Croft.
 “We keep the John Muir quotes pretty sparse, and when we’re on a trip we share something funny from behind the scenes.”